 Finance Canada Business Grants with Easly

-If your business plan leads to funding from grant programs or other Government initiatives, reach out to Easly for an accelerated financing solution.
-We serve businesses that receive grants and tax credit refunds from the Government of Canada by helping them access these funds sooner.
+If your business plan leads to funding from Government initiatives, reach out to Easly for an accelerated financing solution.
+We serve businesses that receive investment tax credit refunds from the Government of Canada by helping them access these funds sooner.
 Our Capital-as-a-Service platform enables our clients to acquire on-demand and non-dilutive funding that helps them expand their business and retain equity while promoting more innovation in Canada.